 Moses may have gotten his staff on Mount Sinai.
 He had a staff at the burning bush and may have made it on his way up the mountain.
 Was it made from an almond branch from almond mountain?
 Was Aaron’s rod made from this mountain?

 In Jer 1.11-12, Jeremiah sees a rod from an almond tree.
 The Lord says, “I am watching (hastening) over my word to perform it.”
 That means there will be no delay.
 In Hebrew, the for almond is “shaqed.”
 The word for hasten (watch) is “shaqad.”
 It has the same root and this is a play on words.
 The almond tree is called the “hastening tree” because it is the first tree to “awaken” (blossom) in the spring.
 It is also called the resurrection tree.

 This is a picture of Yeshua.
 Aaron’s rod is a dead branch (Messiah died) and it came alive with almonds.
 We know that Yeshua was also a descendant of Levi through his mother, like Aaron.
 His cousin was Yochanon Ha Matvil, a priest.
 Yeshua was resurrected on the festival of Hag a Bikkurim (First Fruits).

-So, Sinai is the highest mountain in the area and it is called “Almond Mountain (Jabal Al Lawz).
+So, Sinai is the highest mountain in the area and Jabal al Lawz is called “Almond Mountain.”
 In addition, we have the use of almonds in the rod of Aaron and with the almond tree that Jeremiah saw.
 Almonds are used as pictures of the Messiah.
 Cups shaped like almonds were used on the Menorah in Exo 25.31-34.
-Aaron’s name means “light-bringer.”
-However, we cannot “prove” this was Mount Sinai until real archaeological work is done there.
+However, we cannot “prove” that Jabal Al Lawz is Mount Sinai until real archaeological work is done there.